Regularization, Renormalization, and Dimensional Analysis: Dimensional Regularization meets Freshman E&M: Acknowledgment

 \section{Acknowledgment}

-We thank Robert Jaffe and John Ralston for valuable discussions.
-F.I.O acknowledges the hospitality of Argonne National Laboratory and CERN where a portion of this work was performed.
+This work is based on lectures presented at the CTEQ Summer Schools on QCD Analysis and Phenomenology \texttt{(http://www.cteq.org).} We thank Matthew Bernstein, Bryan Field, Howie Haber, Robert Jaffe, and John Ralston for valuable discussions.
+We also thank the AJP reviewers for helpful suggestions.
+F.I.O. acknowledges the hospitality of Argonne National Laboratory and CERN where a portion of this work was performed.
 This work is supported by the U.S. Department of Energy under grant DE-FG02-04ER41299, the Lightner-Sams Foundation.